The Sahara always ranks as one of the highlights of travelers’ trips to Morocco.

 6. Water Bottle: Bring a water bottle that is easy to carry, especially for the camel trek.
 There will be drinks available at the Berber tent and at your hotel, but it’s always good to stay hydrated as much as possible, especially if you are going during the summer months.

 7. Camera: There is no end to the number of interesting photos available in the Sahara.
 Take the classic camel silhouette on the dune picture, or one of everyone in your camel train riding with no hands!
 Along with the camera, be sure to bring a change of batteries or charger, as well as a sealable bag to keep it from getting sandy.

 8. Sun protection: Bring sunscreen, but don’t stop there.
 Make sure you also pack tops with light long sleeves to protect your arms.
 A hat is also highly advised!

+If you are worried about getting bored out in the desert, we have you covered.
 Here are a few ideas to get your creative juices flowing.

 4 Fun Ideas when you are in the Sahara

 1. Take the camel trek.
 You might think that swaying on a camel sounds very uncomfortable, but they are actually quite padded with blankets and supplies for the evening.
 Check out our tips section for hints on how to make the most out of your camel ride!

 2. Try the sand boards!
 Ask the hotel for their sand boards.
 They will have some in supply that you can use for the day.
 Littler kids can sit on the board as they slide down the dune, while the older kids can try to balance on it standing.
 Look for tall dunes with good slopes as some sand will shift faster than in other places.